Hamburg Airport station: Tariff and fares

 The airport station lies within the "Hamburg AB" fare area of the HVV (Hamburger Verkehrsverbund - Hamburg Transport Association) and can be reached with a standard ticket, no additional fares apply.
-In 2018 a single ride from the main station to the airport costs 3,30 EUR for people above the age of 14 and 1,20 EUR for those below that age.
+In 2023 a single ride from the main station to the airport costs 3,60 EUR for people above the age of 14 and 1,30 EUR for those below that age.

 History

-Fa lot of time, there has been a desire for a public transport connection to the airport.
+For a lot of time, there has been a desire for a public transport connection to the airport.
 The buses of the Hamburger Hochbahn were no longer sufficient for the volume of traffic.
 Due to the plans for an airport in Kaltenkirchen, which had been in progress since the 1960s, the plans for a more efficient public transport connection to Hamburg Airport were initially postponed.
 After the plans for the Kaltenkirchen airport had been put on hold, the plans for a better connection to the existing airport took shape.
 The 2.637 km long route and thus also the airport train station were opened on 11 December 2008.